-Favourite Thing: Glee :) Oh that’s my favourite programme, science wise, experiments that work!
+Favourite thing to do in my job: Glee :) Oh that’s my favourite programme, science wise, experiments that work!

 I make Embryonic Stem Cells that hopefully will be used to treat diseases like diabetes and cancer!